alexandrucanavoiu/CloudIncidentStatus/readme.md

 ```

 ###### Step 6
-You need to run Queue in background.
+You need to run Queue in background (See the command "screen" from linux).
 This will be used for Subscriber Emails when an Incident or Maintenance is created.
 ```sh
 $ php artisan queue:work --queue=Incidents,Maintenance --tries=1
 ````

-###### Step 5
+###### Step 7
 ````
 Admin page: www.yourdomain.org/login
 username: demo@example.org